 The New Oboz Sawtooth X

 The Oboz Sawtooth X come in both men’s and women’s model and a low or mid version in both waterproof and non-waterproof in a variety of colors.
-The mid non-waterproof version will be available later this summer.

 We’ve hiked in the waterproof low, the non-waterproof low, and the waterproof mid-ankle versions and share our full review below.